On the intersecting family process: Proof of Theorem

 For the other type of not almost simple extensions we have the upper bound of

 So again using $e_r(S) - 2|S| \leq \chi^*_r$ we arrive at the same conclusion as in the first case.

 Next we turn our attention to almost simple extensions for which the chosen set $S$ has $\chi_r(S) \leq \chi^*_r - 1$.
-Let $\nu(S)$ for $S$ a collection of vertices of degree at least two in $\mathcal{H}_r$ be the number of almost simple extensions which contain $S$ and otherwise meet each edge of $\mathcal{H}_r$ at a vertex of degree one.
-Then, \beq{1}{ \brac{k-r^2}^{r-e_r(S)}\binom{n-kr}{k-(r-e_r(S))-|S|}\leq \nu(S)\leq k^{r-e_r(S)}\binom{n}{k-(r-e_r(S))-|S|}. } Thus, since $r=o(k^{1/2})$, \beq{nu}{ \nu(S)\sim \frac{k^{2r-2e_r(S)+|S|}}{n^{r-e_r(S)+|S|}}\binom{n}{k}= \frac{k^{2r-2e_r(S)+|S|}}{(c^{-1}k)^{3(r-e_r(S)+|S|)}}\binom{n}{k}\sim \frac{c^{3(r - e_r(S) + |S|)}}{k^{r - e_r(S) + 2|S|}}\binom{n}{k}. } Thus the number of almost simple extensions with $\chi_r(S) < \chi^*_r - 1$ is at most
+Let $\nu(S)$ for $S$ a collection of vertices of degree at least two in $\mathcal{H}_r$ be the number of almost simple extensions which contain $S$ and otherwise meet each edge of $\mathcal{H}_r$ at a vertex of degree one. {\red To build such an extension we choose a vertex of degree one from the $r-e_r(S)$ edges not covered by $S$.
+For each such edge $E$ there are between $k-r^2$ and $k$ choices.
+This leaves $k-(r-e_r(S))-|S|$ vertices of $E$ to be chosen from $[n]\setminus V(\cH_r)$. }Thus, \beq{1}{ \brac{k-r^2}^{r-e_r(S)}\binom{n-kr}{k-(r-e_r(S))-|S|}\leq \nu(S)\leq k^{r-e_r(S)}\binom{n}{k-(r-e_r(S))-|S|}. } Thus, since $r=o(k^{1/2})$, \mult{nu}{ \nu(S)=e^{O(r^2/k)} \frac{k^{2r-2e_r(S)+|S|}}{n^{r-e_r(S)+|S|}}\binom{n}{k}=e^{O(r^2/k)} \frac{k^{2r-2e_r(S)+|S|}}{(c^{-1}k)^{3(r-e_r(S)+|S|)}}\binom{n}{k}\\ =e^{O(r^2/k)} \frac{c^{3(r - e_r(S) + |S|)}}{k^{r - e_r(S) + 2|S|}}\binom{n}{k}\sim \frac{c^{3(r - e_r(S) + |S|)}}{k^{r - e_r(S) + 2|S|}}\binom{n}{k}. } Thus the number of almost simple extensions with $\chi_r(S) < \chi^*_r - 1$ is at most

 The total number of extensions of $\mathcal{H}_r$ is at least the number of good extensions and by our estimate on $\nu(S)$ when $\chi_r(S) = \chi_r^*$ we have the number of good extensions is at least $k^{-(r+\chi_r^* +o(1)))}\binom{n}{k}$ and the claim follows. \end{proof} We see that Lemma \ref{simplicityLemma} follows from Lemma \ref{GoodExtensions}. \begin{proof}[Proof of Lemma \ref{simplicityLemma}] If $\mathcal{H}_r$ is simple with no vertices of degree at least 3 then $\mathcal{H}_r$ has been generated by good extensions with $\mathcal{S}_r$ as the collection of independent sets of vertices of degree two.
-If $\mathcal{H}_r$ has no vertices of degree at least 3 and is simple then the only good extensions of $\mathcal{H}_r$ are simple extensions, thus the probability of a nonsimple extension is at most $1/k^{1 - o(1)}$. \end{proof}
+If $\mathcal{H}_r$ has no vertices of degree at least 3 and is simple then the only good extensions of $\mathcal{H}_r$ are simple extensions, thus the probability of a non-simple extension is at most $1/k^{1 - o(1)}$. \end{proof}